Can you use your NDIS funds for swimming lessons?

 - The repetitive nature of swimming can have therapeutic benefits.

-- Gross Motor output is an essential self-regulation tool for individuals with ASD.
+- Gross Motor output – an outcome of swimming – is an essential self-regulation tool for individuals with ASD.

-- Swimming can result in increased coordination, mobility and balance.
+- Frequent swimming often results in increased coordination, mobility and balance.

-- Swimming can achieve cognitive benefits (including increased communication skills) through skill development.
+- Swimming generates opportunities for further cognitive benefits (including increased communication skills) through skill development.

 - Swimming results in increased fitness, joint stability and muscle strength and tone.

-- Swimming can assist in training body sensation, body awareness, joint position, spatial awareness and posture control.
+- Swimming can assist in training an individual in body sensation, body awareness, joint position, spatial awareness and posture control.

-- Swimming allows for a social outlet.
+- Swimming provides a social outlet.
 Although 1:1 lessons are always recommended, to begin with the goal is to very slowly transition the swimmer to tolerate and enjoy time spent with another swimmer or swimmers.
 This process is guided by Autism Swim, only when certain proficiencies have been mastered.

 - It’s fun!